 - 3 days: For items intended to be read thoroughly or used longer such as novels.
 A 3 day loan period is encouraged for items such as supplementary materials, optional readings, and low use items.

-The free book scanners have also moved next to the Open Reserve collection to facilitate scanning what your students need for their own personal use.
+The free book scanners are now located next to the Open Reserve collection to facilitate scanning what your students need for their own personal use.
 They can e-mail the file to themselves or save the file on USB.

 Personal copies: We no longer accept personal copies for the Open Reserve collection.
 The Reserve staff will purchase any items previously available as personal copies to ensure our Open Reserve collection contains all needed materials.
 If you have materials you wish to be made available to your students through Reserve, you may donate them to the library for Reserve.
 At the end of the reserve period, the items will remain the property of the Marriott Library and may be circulated or sold.

 Copyright: In Accordance with University of Utah Policy 7-013 "Copying of Copyrighted Works," reserve requests must be made through the library's online form.
 The online form will provide fair use questions which must be answered for book chapters and works the library does not own a copy of.
 Faculty must resubmit the online form and associated Fair Use Evaluations for each semester an e-reserve should be accessible.
 Electronic Reserve scanning requests must include the citation and copyright information.
 Items of unknown origin cannot be scanned for electronic reserve.